 The Nova Scotia Agricultural College is located on a 550-acre property at Bible Hill, a mile northeast of Truro, Nova Scotia.
-The record of the College's graduates in the past 80 years is conclusive evidence that students obtain a sound agricultural education in the courses offered.
+The record of the College's graduates in the past 81 years is conclusive evidence that students obtain a sound agricultural education in the courses offered.

-The College buildings - Cumming Hall, Harlow Institute, Banting Building, Collins Horticultural Building, Cox Institute of Agricultural Technology with its recently opened extension, Boulden Building, Hancock Veterinary Building, the Library, MacMillan Show Centre, and a modern farm building complex - provide excellent teaching and research facilities, as well as offices and laboratories for faculty and staff, and for some of the staff of the Nova Scotia Department of Agriculture and Marketing.
+The College buildings - Cumming Hall, Harlow Institute, Banting Building, Collins Horticultural Building, Cox Institute of Agricultural Technology with its recently opened extension, Boulden Building, Hancock Veterinary Building, the Library, an Animal Science building now under construction, MacMillan Show Centre, and a modern farm building complex - provide excellent teaching and research facilities, as well as offices and laboratories for faculty and staff, and for some of the staff of the Nova Scotia Department of Agriculture and Marketing.
 Fraser House, Trueman House, Chapman House, and Jenkins Hall provide excellent living and dining accommodations for male and female students.
 The campus has a modern and complete Athletic Centre, as well as the Alumni Theatre.